Buy Raw Honey

 Beekeeping is hard work, particularly in Western New York, and it’s an emotional rollercoaster getting the colonies through long Buffalo winters.
 From November to March, the bees stay in the hives in a cluster formation, only coming out on occasional warm days.
 We have to be sure to leave plenty of honey in the hives to sustain them through winter, as well as manage moisture levels and control mites—one of the main reasons for colony collapse.
 Beekeeping is a commitment and a responsibility and not for the faint of heart.
 Yet it’s very rewarding and has brought me much more in touch with the cycles of nature.

-Fun Facts from the American Bee Journal:
+From the American Bee Journal:

 The honey bee is the only insect that produces food eaten by man.